Design A Retry Strategy

 As mentioned in API Basics, 5xx HTTP errors indicate that the request can be programmatically retried until successful, while 4xx HTTP errors typically require a new request.

-The exception to 4xx HTTP errors requiring a new request is the
+The exception to 4xx HTTP errors requiring a new request are the

 To retry a request and ensure idempotency, everything about the request must remain the same.
 In the case of a payment API request, “everything” includes the Unique-Key header and the request body (such as the payment method, amount, etc).